create a widget my $widget = Prima::Widget-> new( size => [ 200, 200], color => cl::Green, visible => 0, onPaint => sub { my ($self,$canvas) = @_; $canvas-> clear; $canvas-> text_out( "Hello world!", 10, 10); }, ); # manipulate the widget $widget-> origin( 10, 10); $widget-> show;

 See also: color, backColor, ColorChanged

-If 1, a widget (or one of its children) is marked as the one to be focused ( or selected) when the owner widget receives select() call.
-Within children widgets, only one or none at all can be marked as a current.
+If 1, the widget (or one of its children) is marked as the one to be selected and possibly focused when the owner widget receives the select() call.
+Only one children widget can be current, or none at all.

 See also: currentWidget, selectable, selected, selectedWidget, focused

-Points to a children widget, that is to be focused ( or selected) when the owner widget receives select() call.
+Points to the children widget that is to be selected and possibly focused when the owner widget receives the select() call.

 See also: current, selectable, selected, selectedWidget, focused